package57/Clunker/Clunker.md

 }
 ```

-This is lloking for the Second Parameter.
+This is looking for the Second Parameter.

 **void FindSecond();**	// declared in functions.h

 ```
 void CLEditFrame::FindSecond()   // implemented in Main.cpp
 {